Quebecca/qc_info_rights/README.md

     showTabUsers   = 0
     showTabGroups  = 0

-    // This option is to display the members column in the Backend user groups list for each group showMembersColumn = 1
+    // This option is to display the members column in the ( Backend user groups list ) showMembersColumn = 1

     //This settings is to show Exportation option for the backend users list or backend user groups list